 The Forbidden City is a place of great history in China, where many emperors from the Ming and Qing dynasties ruled.
 Although one can explore the great city, many great facts will forever be lost within these walls.

-- The Zhen Fei Well got its name from Emperor Guangxii's favorite concubine.
-The story goes that Cixi, Guangxii's wife, ordered Zhen Fei to be drowned in this well because she was extremely jealous of her.
-After she died, Guangxi named the well in remembrance of Zhen Fei.
+- The Zhen Fei Well got its name from Emperor Guangxu's favorite concubine.
+The story goes that Cixi, Guangxu's wife, ordered Zhen Fei to be drowned in this well because she was extremely jealous of her.
+After she died, Guangxu named the well in remembrance of Zhen Fei.

 - An image of the water God Xuanwu enshrines in the hall.
 Those who lived here felt that this protected the city against fire, as well as allowed safety during construction.

-- Above the bed in the black hall of Yangxin Dean (Hall of Mental Cultivation), where the emperor lived, a sign reads, "You Ri Xin," which means Reaping Renewal
+- Above the bed in the black hall of Yangxin Dian (Hall of Mental Cultivation), where the emperor lived, a sign reads, "You Ri Xin," which means Reaping Renewal.

 - The Highest Structure in the Forbidden City is the Wei Mein, also known as the Meridian Gates.
 This gate is the front gate and stands 38 meters high.

-- Emperor Shunzhi's was the youngest reigning ruler.
-He ascended the throne at six-years-old.
+- Emperor Shunzhi was the youngest reigning ruler.
+He ascended the throne at six years old.

 - Chinese Gardens, Types and Distribution of Chinese Gardens